 - One thing you can do is create links on each page (or blog post) to other pages or posts within your site.
 A good rule of thumb is to have about 3 links on each page.
 One might be to the “About” page of my site, another link might be to the “Quote” page of my site, and the last might be to a blog post I wrote last week.
 That way, you are giving 3 completely different links to information your user might be seeking.
 (Note: You should test if you get better results by having your links support the content they are reading, or if you get better results by linking to content with a different topic.)

 Think about all of the irritations you experience when you are searching for something on Google.
 What makes you leave a site right away?
-I can tell you for me it is when I am searching for a topic, then a site comes up that has nothing to do with my topic.
-It is really annoying to me – and I am sure you too.
+I can tell you that, for me, it’s when I am searching for a topic, then a site comes up that has nothing to do with my topic.
+It is really annoying to me – and I am sure for you too.
 Keep this in mind.

-Homework: Go through each page in your website and take notes on the things that are out of place, the content that is old, the inconsistencies that appear on every page, etc. Next make a wish list of items you’d like to add (maybe a sign-up form to build a list, a new design, a list of new pages you want to make content for, etc.).
-Last separate the items that you can do yourself and the ones you need to hire out for.
+Homework: Go through each page in your website and take notes on the things that are out of place, the content that is old, the inconsistencies that appear and what pages they’re on, etc. Next make a wish list of items you’d like to add (maybe a sign-up form to build a list, a new design, a list of new pages you want to make content for, etc.).
+Lastly, separate the items that you can do yourself and the ones you need to hire out for.
 I have clients who come to me just needing a few minor tweaks done to their site.
 I can create a special deal for them, such as having them just get a block of my time, and execute the list right away.

 It is time to take action on modernizing and optimizing your website or blog.
 Your competition is getting on the ball, are you?